LupineVault/LV-Portable/README.md

 [![Join Our Reddit](https://img.shields.io/badge/Join%20Our-Reddit-orange)](https://www.reddit.com/r/LupineVault/)

 # How to deploy:
 Just deploy to any static hosting provider.
-It can be a subdomain (e.g. `sub.domain.com`), but it cannot be a subpage (e.g. `domain.com/page`)
+It can be a subdomain (e.g. `sub.domain.com`), but it cannot be a subpage (e.g. `domain.com/page`), so GitHub Pages is not reccomended

 ## Quick-Deploy Links:
 [![Deploy to Heroku](https://binbashbanana.github.io/deploy-buttons/buttons/remade/heroku.svg)](https://heroku.com/deploy/?template=https://github.com/LupineVault/LV-Portable)